rousbound/CariocaScript/README.md

 application**.
 The macros contained in the XML file will work as a sort of runtime system to run the generated code, that can be aimed either for TMs with a single tape or for TMs with multiple tapes - it is totally up to the group to decide.
-In fact, the goal of this project is to apply the concepts learned on the INF1022 course, lectured by the professor Edward Hermann Haeusler.
+In fact, the goal of this project is to apply the concepts learned on the Lexical and Syntactic Analysis (INF1022) course, lectured by the professor Edward Hermann Haeusler.

 *(Free translation from the project statement originally in Portuguese)*